-Over the five year development period some R8.4 million will be spent on housing, R255 000 on schools, R16 500 on clinics, R225 000 on community centres, R45 000 on a police station, due to be built in 1980, and R20 000 on sports facilities.
+Over the five year development period some R8,4 million will be spent on housing, R255 000 on schools, R16 500 on collnics, R225 000 on community centres, R45 000 on a police station, due to be built in 1980, and R20 000 on sports facilities.

-During the period R7 million will be spent on roads and drainage, R4,5 million on water reticulation, R3,2 million on sanitation, R2,8 million on electricity and R170 000 on plant and equipment.
+During the period R7 million will be spent on roads and drainage, R4.5 million on water reticula-tion, R3,2 million on sani-tation, R2,8 million on electricity and R170 000 on and equipment.

-Mr Koch said that contrary to speculation Genmore was not designed to take over the African Grahama population of town.
+Mr Koch said that contrary to speculation Gen-more was not designed to take over the African population of Grahams

-"This was never the Intention.
-Glenmore will house people from all over the Eastern Cape. believe that many families will go there voluntarily.
-In some cases unemployed equatter families from the area will be moved dhere."
+"This was never the intention.
+Glenmore will house people from all over.
+Eastern Cape. believe that many families will go there voluntarily.
+In some cases unemployed equatter families the area will be moved there."

-There was little hope of a rall link being provided.
-The ABCM is still considering whether to offer big contracts for the development of the township. or whether to offer small which would contracts valuable work bring within the scope of black construction firms in the Ciskei.
+There was little hope of rall link being provided.
+The ABCM is still considering whether to offer big contracts for the development of the township, or whether to offer small contracts which would bring valuable work bring valuable work within the scope of black construction firms in the Ciskel.